intersystems/git-source-control/docs/hcc.md

 - Go to the production configuration page for your User Namespace
 - Create an interface branch
 - Add and test the service
-- Sync: After this operation, the User Namespace has everything from the Protected Namespace in addition to changes made in the interface branch, and all of the modified files have been pushed to GitLab.
+- Sync: After this operation, the User Namespace has everything from the Prod Deployment in addition to changes made in the interface branch, and all of the modified files have been pushed to GitLab.
-  - Technical level for the git-savvy: this commits to the interface branch locally, rebases the interface branch on the latest state of the development branch, updates the User Namespace with any changes made as a result, and force pushes the interface branch out to GitLab.
+  - Technical level for the git-savvy: this commits to the interface branch locally, rebases the interface branch on the latest state of the live branch, updates the User Namespace with any changes made as a result, and force pushes the interface branch out to GitLab.
 - Click the link to create a merge request targeting the `development` branch
 - Have the merge request approved and merged to the `development` branch
 - CI/CD deploys to the Protected Namespace on the Dev deployment